-It should also be noted that since the site has good access to public transport, most of its residents and visitors would be using public transport as their main mode of travel.
+The proposed development site has good access to public transport, most of its residents and visitors would be using public transport as their main mode of travel.
 Consequently, car use would be limited (such as in emergency situations, disabled or occasional use).